rmgibbo/wetfe/docs/glossary.md

 : The manifestation of a heightened soul, capable of absorbing incoming damage, as well as fueling abilities that require bursts of intense energy.
 This field is potent, but ephemeral.
 Power is only maintained momentarily during encounters, and once consumed in any amount from any source, it entirely dissipates at the end of the current turn.
 The magnitude of power is measured with power chips Ⓟ, and is limited by the empowered being’s power limit.

 power chip, Ⓟ
 : The unit and representation of power.
-They accumulate above soul chips Ⓢ on the health stack, where each power chip dissipates after absorbing one point of damage, and at the end of any turn in which any power chips were consumed.
+They accumulate above soul chips Ⓢ on the health deque, where each power chip dissipates after absorbing one point of damage, and at the end of any turn in which any power chips were consumed.
 They are only maintained during encounters.
 A being may only accumulate as many power chips as their power limit.

 power limit
 : The maximum number of power chips Ⓟ a being may accumulate.
 Generally, every being’s power limit is equal to the size of their soulpool.